 ROSEN, THE FIRST FILING FIRM, Encourages Agilon Health, Inc. Investors To Secure Counsel Before Important Deadline In Securities Class Action First Filed By The Firm AGL

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of agilon health, inc. (NYSE: AGL) between February 26, 2025 and August 4, 2025, both dates inclusive (the“Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than March 2, 2026 in the securities class action first filed by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of agilon health, inc. (NYSE: AGL) between February 26, 2025 and August 4, 2025, both dates inclusive (the“Class Period”), of the important March 2, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.

 SO WHAT: If you purchased agilon securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.